 Our ability to compete effectively depends in part on our ability to develop and maintain the proprietary aspects of our technology.
 Our policy is to obtain appropriate proprietary rights protection for any potentially significant new technology acquired or developed by us.
-We currently hold three U.S. patents, four foreign patent applications, six patent applications in the United States ("U.S."), and eight provisional patent filings.
+We currently hold seven U.S. patents, two U. S. allowed but not issued patents, five foreign patent applications, and 20 U. S. non-provisional patent applications.
 One U.S. patent, which expires in May 2019, is for general technology related to CMOS sensors.
-Two U.S. patents, which expire between 2014 and 2029, three foreign patent applications, three U.S. patent applications, and one provisional patent filing relate specifically to our Roadway Sensors technology.
-One pending foreign patent, three U.S. patent applications, and seven provisional patent filings relate specifically to our iPerform technology.
-We cannot be certain that any new patents will be granted pursuant to these or subsequent patent applications or provisional patent filings.
+Two U.S. patents, which expire in 2029 and 2034, one foreign patent applications, and one U.S. non-provisional patent application relate specifically to our Roadway Sensors technology.
+Four U.S. patents, which expire in 2034 and 2035, two allowed but not issued U. S. patents, and 17 U.S. non-provisional patent applications relate specifically to our Performance Analytics technology.
+Two U. S. non-provisional patent applications relate to our Transportation Systems technology.

 In addition to patent laws, we rely on copyright and trade secret laws to protect our proprietary rights.
 We attempt to protect our trade secrets and other proprietary information through agreements with customers and suppliers, proprietary information agreements with our employees and consultants, and other similar measures.
 We do not have any material licenses or trademarks other than those relating to product names.
 We cannot be certain that we will be successful in protecting our proprietary rights.
-While we believe our patents, patent applications, software and other proprietary know-how have value; changing technology makes our future success dependent principally upon our ability to successfully achieve continuing innovation.
+While we believe our patents, patent applications, software and other proprietary know-how have value, rapidly evolving technology makes our future success dependent largely upon our ability to successfully achieve continuing innovation.